bcgov/mott-h-drive-email/README.md

 - `OPENSHIFT_IMAGESTREAM_USERNAME` secret
     - You can use the Pipeline user
 - `OPENSHIFT_IMAGESTREAM_TOKEN` secret
-    - You can use the Pipeline Token
+    - You can use the Pipeline Token (From pipeline-token-xxxxxxxx)

 ## Other Configuration Required
 - Deployment